Name: Eddie Dillon

 Why I go the distance

-First and foremost this ultra sport of cycling fascinates me.
-I can’t run or swim well, so here I am.
+First and foremost this ultra sport of cycling fascinates me, be it any ultra sport, but I can’t run or swim well, so here I am.
 How far can we go?
 This sport seems to break all barriers of what is known.

-As time passes the numbers get better and better.
-What inspires me to go further is simply the enjoyment of being able to do what I do.
-When I do ultra events, I am racing myself.There is nobody else in the ring with me, it’s my fight against myself.
+As time passes the numbers get better and better, how far and fast can it go?
+What inspires me to go further is simply the enjoyment of being able to do what I do, when I do ultra events, I am racing myself.There is nobody else in the ring with me, it’s my fight against myself.
 If it’s a podium finish, it’s a bonus but my plan is always to do what I can do with all that mother nature gave me to engage this life.

 I believe the human race is capable of so much more than we think and ultra sport, be it running, swimming or cycling proves it.